 Inspectors should verify that the licensee has a process in place to inform licensee personnel on what actions should be taken in the event that their access to the site has been impeded or that personal safety has been threatened.

-03.08 Any changes to emergency response organization (ERO) compliment, by position number, or response time to staff emergency response facilities, should be Resident inspectors should contact regional EP inspectors for guidance in assessing such changes.
+03.08 Any changes to emergency response organization (ERO) compliment, by position number, or response time to staff emergency response facilities, should be compared to the licensee’s emergency plan and the licensee’s staffing analysis (required by Part 50, Appendix E, Section IV.A.9) to verify that the licensee will continue to maintain the effectiveness of the emergency plan as required by 10 CFR 50.54(q)(2).
+Resident inspectors should contact regional EP inspectors for guidance in assessing such changes.

 The inspectors should review the process used by the licensee to qualify personnel for their ERO positions during a strike/lockout and verify that it was conducted in accordance with licensee emergency plan requirements.